luca-commits/3DV-sdfdepth/README.md

 - `SCENE_NAME`: name of the scene (see example in the script)
 - `VENV_PATH`: path to your virtual environment
-- `SCENE_DATASETS_DIR`: directory where the generated scene datasets are be stored
+- `SCENE_DATASETS_DIR`: directory where the generated scene datasets are stored

 The output of this phase of the pipeline are the trained scene representation models, which will be present in the `training/sdfstudio/output` directory.